RobotLeopard86/Jaguar/docs/spec.md

 Structured object type declarations **may not** contain other type declarations.

+### Object Body Data

+If the typename string of a structured object references a typename that has not yet been declared, decoders **must** declare the stream invalid and terminate decoding, as there is no way to accurately know the bounds of the broken object scope (since it could contain subobjects, using the scope boundary system does not work here).
+However, decoders **must** allow for the consuming application to reposition the stream reader head and continue decoding, provided the new position is valid data.

+Within a structured object, fields do not need to appear in the exact order that they are declared in the type declaration, provided that all fields are given a value.

+The body structure is shared between object types.
+It is identical to the regular `Value` stream layout, with the exception that at the end of the scope, a scope boundary `Value` with the Object Scope Boundary `TypeTag` (`0x3E`) must be added.
+This type has no header or body, and serves only to delimit object boundaries.
+Decoders **must** ensure that they accurately track nesting depth using object headers and scope boundaries in order to ensure that the parsed layout is correct.

+Objects **may** be nested up to a maximum depth of 64.
+In the event that the maximum nesting depth is reached, different rules apply depending on context.
 If the maximum nesting depth for objects is reached, decoders **may** either declare the stream invalid and terminate decoding **or** attempt recovery using the following rules:

 * If within a structured object type declaration, the entire declaration is invalid.
 Decoders **must** continue until back to the root level, ignoring all data.
 The typename is still reserved, and should it be referenced by a structured object, decoders may **may** either declare the stream invalid and terminate decoding **or** ignore the broken object.

 * Otherwise, decoders **must** continue unwinding scopes, ignoring all data, until either at the root stream level or within an unstructured object.
 Any `Value`s passed through during the unwinding are invalid and **must** be ignored.

+If an object does not contain the amount of fields specified (which may be detected using scope boundary `Values` if they are found earlier than expected or not present where they are expected), decoders **may** either declare the stream invalid and terminate decoding **or**, if the boundary object was found early attempt recovery, **may** attempt to recover following the same procedure as the maximum nesting depth reached.

 ## 8. Buffer Values
 Buffer-type `Value`s are fairly straightforward.
 Their header consists of an unsigned integer size (32 bits for strings, 64 for byte buffers and substreams), and the body is simply the data.